Oblongmana/unity-vscode-base-config/README.md

 ## Quickstart

-If you don't want to read the rest of this README, and trust it'll all turn out ok:
+If you don't want to read the rest of this README, and trust it'll all turn out ok (do read it at least once, so you know what it's doing.
+After all, you are downloading and extracting a random tarball, then executing a shell script):
 ```
 curl -L https://github.com/Oblongmana/unity-vscode-base-config/tarball/main | tar -zxv --strip-components=1 --exclude='LICENSE' --exclude='README'
 ./scripts/setupVSCodeUnityConfig.sh